Roads and Transport Authority to open the Tripoli Road Improvement Project on Wednesday

 “It will improve traffic safety along the corridor, and increase the traffic flow to about 12,000 vehicles per hour in both directions.
 It will reduce the transit time between Sheikh Mohammed bin Zayed Road to Sheikh Zayed bin Hamdan Al Nahyan Road by 64 percent from 11 to 4.5 minutes," he added.

 “The project will channel about 2,000 vehicles every hour during peak time from Sheikh Mohammed bin Zayed Road to Emirates Road that will reduce the traffic volumes on Sheikh Mohammed bin Zayed Road by 10 percent.
-This will translate into reducing the trip to the entrance of Sharjah to 12 minutes, and cutting the waiting time at the intersection of Tripoli-Algiers Streets (Al Warqaa-Mirdif) from three minutes to less than a minute."For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This will translate into reducing the trip to the entrance of Sharjah to 12 minutes, and cutting the waiting time at the intersection of Tripoli-Algiers Streets (Al Warqaa-Mirdif) from three minutes to less than a minute."transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.